The customers' problem

 Emily is a London based influencer who discusses and shares sustainability content online.
 She understands the severe negative impact humans are having on the planet and wanted to build a platform to help people become more sustainable.

-She had a strong idea of what she wanted to build, and was close to raising funds to build a digital product that could have set her back as much as £150K.
+She had a strong idea of what she wanted to build, and was close to raising funds to build a digital product that would have cost her around £150K.

 After meeting us, she realised the questions she needed answers to were: